Improving DM estimates using low-frequency scattering-broadening estimates: Tests on Simulated Data

 \subsection{Testing \texttt{DMscat} on simulated data}

-We used the simulated data sets in order to demonstrate and test our new method of removing the effect of scatter-broadening on the DM estimates.
+We used the simulated data sets in order to demonstrate and test our method of removing the effect of scatter-broadening on the DM estimates.
 We tested \texttt{DMscat} on the CS and VS datasets to generate new pulse profiles.
 First, we compared the recovered profiles for each sub-band against the injected profiles by subtracting the recovered profile from the injected profile.
 The obtained residuals were normally distributed and consistent with the noise injected in the simulated data demonstrating that the technique works well on the simulated data, particularly for S/N greater than 100.
 The technique worked for both CS and VS cases for different DM variations.

 Then, we used \texttt{DMCalc} on these new profiles to estimate the DMs.
-The results are shown in Figure \ref{d4after}, where plots of the estimated DMs are shown after subtracting the injected DMs for the simulated data-set with S/N equal to 20 and 400 and amplitude of DM variations equal to 0.0001.
-The mean difference between the estimated and the injected DMs over all epochs and their standard deviations are also listed in the fourth and sixth columns of Table \ref{mean-sd}.
+The results are shown in Figure \ref{d4after}.
+We have plotted the difference between the estimated and injected DMs, which is a measure of the bias in the DM measurements.
+These plots are shown for the synthetic data, with the S/N equal to 20 and 400 and amplitude of DM variations equal to 0.0001 pc cm$^{-3}$.
+The mean difference between the estimated and the injected DMs over all epochs and their standard deviations are also collated in the fourth and sixth columns of Table \ref{mean-sd}.
 Broadly, the mean of the estimated DMs for the CS and VS cases were consistent with the ones obtained for the NS case, while the variability, reflected by the standard deviation was larger for CS and VS cases as compared to the NS case.

-The estimated and the injected DMs were consistent within the DM errors for both CS and VS cases for all S/N cases, as is evident from Table \ref{mean-sd}, indicating that the technique is able to recover the injected DMs without the bias seen in the scatter-broadened data.
+The estimated and the injected DMs were consistent within the DM uncertainties for both CS and VS cases for all S/N cases, as is evident from Table \ref{mean-sd}, indicating that the technique is able to recover the injected DMs without the bias seen in the scatter-broadened data.
 Moreover, the variability of DM estimates over epochs is reduced by about half for S/N above 100, whereas the variability is the same or worse for S/N below 100.
 This validates \texttt{DMscat} and suggests that the technique will be useful in reducing the scatter-broadening noise for S/N larger than 100.
+It is important to emphasize that the technique reduces the bias in the estimates of DM, but may not improve the corresponding precision, i.e., the uncertainties on DMs may not change in this procedure.